Ceratech/fcm-scala/README.md

 ### Token repository

-Implement the trait `io.ceratech.fcm.TokenRepository` in your codebase to handle updated/deleted tokens from the FCM server.
+Implement the trait `io.ceratech.fcm.TokenRepository` in your codebase to handle deleted tokens from the FCM server.
 The library expects an instance of the trait to be injectable.
 E.g. add the binding in code:

 ```scala
 bind(classOf[TokenRepository]).to(classOf[MyTokenRepository])